tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the solution file, live code the solution and explain the following:

 * Diversification of stock portfolios is an important strategy in the realm of investing, as total capital is proportioned among several stocks, thereby minimizing risk by preventing the "all eggs in one basket" dilemma.
-Therefore, it is necessary to not only analyze the average return and risk of the portfolio overall, but also the correlation between stocks (how much one stock price changes with or against another).
+Therefore, it is necessary to not only analyze the average return and risk of the portfolio overall but also the correlation between stocks (how much one stock price changes with or against another).

 * The first step towards helping Harold to decide which energy stock should be included in the portfolio is to load the data files, concatenate all the data in a single DataFrame, and calculate de daily returns using the `pct_change` function.